- Julkaisut ja hankkeet

 Pellervo Economic Research is an independent applied economics research institute and a registered non-profit organization.
 Our research is policy-oriented and focuses on five key themes: Globalization and regional development, Food, Forestry, Housing, and Welfare.
 A notable characteristic of PTT is its ability to investigate these issues from the perspective of regional economy.

 Our mission is to advance public discussion and to assist both public and private decision-making.
-Throughout our nearly 40 years of existence, we have dedicated ourselves to promoting balanced development of the national economy.
+Throughout our 40 years of existence, we have dedicated ourselves to promoting balanced development of the national economy.
 Our vision is of Finland as an innovative country in which decision-making is based on knowledge produced by reliable research.

-Our research staff consists of ca. 20 economists in four research teams: Forest Management Research Team, Agrifood Research Team, National Economic Research Team and the recently founded Business Research Team.
+Our research staff consists of ca. 20+ economists in four research teams: Forest Management Research Team, Agrifood Research Team, National Economic Research Team and the recently founded Business Research Team.
 PTT has a long track record in high-quality applied economic research.
 Our teams publish their findings in many formats, whichever suits best the research, its purchaser and its public: as research reports, working papers, publications, academic journal articles, slideshows, web applications - even as podcasts.
-See all our publications here (mostly in Finnish; abstracts in English also) and our research staff here (biographies in Finnish only).
+See all our publications here (mostly in Finnish; abstracts in English also) and our research staff here (biographies in Finnish mostly).